Get insider access

 Conclusion

 Gradient handling defines how well a TV displays shades of similar colors.
-A TV with good gradient handling can display an image with shades of different colors well, and you don't see any banding.
-It's important to have good gradient handling for HDR content that displays more colors than non-HDR content.
-We objectively measure the gradient handling, and we check to see the TV's color depth, which is how many different colors a TV can display.
+A TV with good gradient handling can display an image with shades of very similar colors well, and you don't see any banding.
+Good gradient handling is important for HDR content since it displays more colors than SDR content.